Tayruh/sadako/reference.md

 The temporary variables aren't cleared with jumps.

+#### page_seen, label_seen

+The `sadako_page_seen` and `sadako.label_seen` arrays track how many times a page or label has been seen.
+Every time you access a page (this counts incuding the page) or a label, the count is increased by one.

+If you select on a choice with a label, the count is also increased by one.
+The label count is not increased for a choice just by displaying it; only if it's chosen.

 #### text

 `sadako.text` is the variable that holds the text being processed for the current line.
 Just returning text from a function will not work unless you use the `=` value token inside the `[: :]` script block (which hopefully explains how the story script text replacements work).
 If you are inside a function and want to replace or add to the text output for the current line, `sadako.text` is the variable to use.